AceDataCloud/MidjourneyAPI/docs/midjourney_translate_api_integration_guide.md

 ## Conclusion

 Through this document, you have learned how to use the Midjourney Translate API to translate uploaded Chinese descriptive terms into English descriptive terms.
-We hope this document helps you better integrate and use this API.
+We hope this document helps you better integrate and use the API.
 If you have any questions, please feel free to contact our technical support team.